CNTRLLR/raspiCNTRL/README.md

 <h4>Install from scratch:</h4>
 Login to the rpi using root:raspi

+First thing to do is to update the Operating System

+<code>apt-get -y update; apt-get -y dist-upgrade</code>

-First thing to do is to clone the SYSTM repo which contains useful build scripts to automate much of the configuration process.
-Run the following command to install git:
+Next we will clone the SYSTM repo which contains useful build scripts to automate much of the configuration process.
+But first we must install git.

 <code>sudo apt-get install git</code>

-Then clone the repo.
+Clone the repo.
 Make sure you use the directory specified:

 <code>git clone git://github.com/CNTRLLR/SYSTM.git /opt/cntrllr</code>

+Make the scripts executable

+<code>chmod u+x /opt/cntrllr/build/*.sh</code>

 Now run the script to update the OS and software.